adityark2603/Food-Delivery-Time-Prediction/README.md

 # Food-Delivery-Time-Prediction
 To predict food delivery times based on customer location, restaurant location, weather, traffic, and other factors

-# Food Delivery Time Prediction Model Results Explained

-Let me walk you through the key results and insights from this food delivery time prediction model:

 ## Linear Regression Model Results